Associate Head, Department of Computer Science

 I work on algorithmic problems in computational biology with the aim of developing methods that biologists will use and that will have transformative accuracy and scalability.
 Part of this work involves mathematics (to understand the theoretical guarantees of the methods I develop, and of other methods), but part of it is also empirical (to understand performance on data).
 So implementation and testing is very important.
 All of my methods are a combination of graph algorithms and machine learning or statistical learning.
 My work in machine learning in particular involves the development of novel ensemble methods, using phylogenetic estimation to guide the design of the ensemble.
 The machine learning I do is largely unsupervised or semi-supervised learning, largely because there is very limited reliable labeled data in my field; as a result, I do not work in deep learning.
 Mathematical proofs are part of what I do, but my focus on empirical performance (on data, in other words) drives my research.

 phylogenomics (genome-scale phylogeny estimation),

 I am a big fan of

-Blue Waters, and have benefitted from two allocations.
+Blue Waters, and have benefitted from several allocations.

 Computational Phylogenetics: An introduction to designing methods for phylogeny estimation, published by Cambridge University Press (and available for purchase at Amazon and as an E-book at Google Play).
 Errata are posted as I find them.
 The image of the Monterey Cypress is there because of the NSF-funded CIPRES project, whose purpose was to develop the methods and computational infrastructure to improve large-scale phylogeny estimation.
 Why I wrote this book.